Little Big Farm

 For DIY wedding parties, we offer options for seasonal bulk flowers in buckets and specialty flowers in bunches that can result in a savings of up to 50% compared to full-service design work.
 Consulting sessions are also available.

-Little Big Farm offers subscription services for customers who desire a weekly source of organically grown fresh cut flowers during the growing season.
-Offerings include “Little Buckets,” “Big Buckets,” and “Bouquets”
+We offer flower subscription services for customers who desire a weekly source of organically grown fresh cut flowers during the growing season.
+Offerings include “Little Buckets,” “Big Buckets,” and “Bouquets.”
+Seasonally, we offer tulip shares and dahlia shares.

 We offer three opportunities to learn about flowers.
 DIY Brides can learn how to make their own arrangements, flower lovers can and “Sip and Snip” their way through the flower fields, and gardeners can learn what it takes to grow their own.